MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-lighthouse.md

 - Review [Azure Lighthouse in enterprise scenarios](/azure/lighthouse/concepts/enterprise)
 - If you're an ISV review [Azure Lighthouse in ISV scenarios](/azure/lighthouse/concepts/isv-scenarios)
-- Use Azure Lighthouse in both directions between Azure Active Directory tenants to simplify management activities and reduce complex AuthN/AuthZ scenarios
+- Use Azure Lighthouse in both directions between Azure Active Directory tenants to simplify management activities and reduce complex authentication and authorization scenarios
   - Removes reliance on Azure Active Directory B2B (Guest) accounts for user and workload identities or having separate accounts for some activities
 - Utilize Azure Active Directory Privileged Identity Management (PIM) as part of your Azure Lighthouse delegations as documented [here](/azure/lighthouse/how-to/create-eligible-authorizations)
   - This feature requires Azure Active Directory Premium P2 licensing but only from the source/managing Azure Active Directory tenant